Union for the Freedom of Ukraine trial

-The event took place in the Opera Theatre in Kharkiv (at that time the Ukrainian State Central Opera) from March 9 to April 19, 1930.
+The event took place in the capital of the Ukrainian SSR, Kharkiv in the building of local Opera Theatre (at that time the Ukrainian State Central Opera) from March 9 to April 19, 1930.

 Forty-five Ukrainian intellectuals, theologians, writers, and a librarian were accused of anti-state activities (or counter-revolutionary activities for some).
-Fifteen of the defendants worked in the organization of the All-Ukrainian Academy of Science.
+Fifteen of the defendants worked in the organization of the All-Ukrainian Academy of Sciences.
 About thirty of them were members of former Ukrainian political parties.
 One was a former prime-minister while two others were ministers of the Ukrainian People's Republic.
 Finally, six were members of the Central Rada.
 Amongst those 45 defendants, two were of Jewish background and three were female.

-According to the Museum of Soviet Occupation, this proceeding became a sort of political slogan to persecute Ukraine's older and foremost academic intelligentsia, as well as representatives of the Ukrainian Autocephalous Orthodox Church (UAOC).
+According to the Museum of Soviet Occupation, this proceeding became a sort of political slogan to persecute Ukraine's older and foremost academic intelligentsia, as well as representatives of the Ukrainian Autocephalous Orthodox Church (UAOC-Lypkivsky).
 According to one of the defendants, the Senior attorney of the secret department of Kyiv okrug department of GPU Solomon Bruk was repeating during the interrogations: "We must put the Ukrainian intelligentsia on its knees, it is our duty and it will be executed; those whom we would not be able [to subdue], we're going to shoot!"
 Soon after that, 700 other people were arrested in connection with the process.
 The total number is not known, but tens of thousands of people are estimated to have been arrested, exiled, and/or executed during and after the trial including 30,000 intellectuals, writers, teachers, and scientists.

 Accusations

 According to Soviet sources, the SVU was an underground organization which supposedly existed in Ukraine from June 1926 to July 1929, when it was exposed by the State Political Directorate.
 The SVU allegedly existed in the Ukrainian diaspora (it should not be confused with the Union of Liberation of Ukraine, which operated during World War II abroad).

 According to the indictment, the SVU put the task of liberation of the Ukrainian people in all ethnographic Ukrainian territory and the establishment of an independent Ukrainian Republic, which had to be parliamentary and democratic, with a broad right of citizens to private property.
-The indictment alleges that the SVU was preparing popular uprisings, in close agreement with leaders of Ukrainian diaspora.
-In addition, the Union of Ukrainian Youth (SUM) was to organize terrorist acts against the Soviet Union, and Soviet Ukrainian leaders.
+The indictment alleges that the SVU was preparing popular uprisings, in close agreement with leaders of the Ukrainian diaspora.
+In addition, the Union of Ukrainian Youth (SUM) was to organize terrorist acts against the Soviet Union and Soviet Ukrainian leaders.